-Who can I contact if I have questions about the privacy of my health information because I am taking part in the study?
+Who can I contact if I have questions about the privacy of my child's health information because my child is taking part in the study?

-If you have questions or concerns about the privacy of your information please contact the Enterprise Privacy Officer at 706 721-5631, or through our Toll Free Hotline, 1-800-576-6623.
+If you have questions or concerns about the privacy of your child's information please contact the Enterprise Privacy Officer at 706 721-5631, or through our Toll Free Hotline, 1-800-576-6623.
 Written inquiries or complaints may be emailed to: privacy@gru.edu or mailed to the: Enterprise Privacy Officer, Georgia Regents University, C/O GRU IRB Office, Pavilion III, CJ-2103, 1120 15th Street, Augusta, Georgia, 30912.

-Who can I contact if I have a research emergency or questions about the research study?
+Who can I contact if my child has a research emergency or questions about the research study?